Pooja-Rajkumar/rectools/README.md

 ## Cosine model:

+(EXPERIMENTAL, likely to be replaced by a k-NN model.)

 The basic idea here is as follows.
 The predict the rating user i would give to item j, find some users who are similar to user i and who have rated item j, and average their ratings of that item.
 The CRAN package